Ein 'Arik: 1967 and aftermath

+In 1997, it was described by Finkelstein and Lederman as "a small village surrounded by groves".

 There are two churches located in the village, one Orthodox Christian and the other one is Roman Catholic Couvent Saint-Etienn.
 One mosque is located in the center of the village and has the tallest minaret in all of Palestine.
 Two-thirds of its inhabitants are Palestinian Muslims, and the remaining one-third are Palestinian Christians.
 The village council which consists of mostly Muslims is chaired by a Christian.
 Both Christians and Muslims have been living together since early on harmoniously by respecting each other's religion.

 Ein 'Arik is known for the natural springs that run through the village and pour into the valley.
 Both springs, up until the year 2000, were used for drinking and cooking.
 The village has a large lush valley filled with fruit trees.
 In 1948 when Palestinians were exiled from their villages some refugees from different villages settled in Ein 'Arik due to the accessibility of clean water.

 Ein 'Arik has a public swimming pool, which is open from May to September.
 There are several restaurants in Ein 'Arik that serve traditional Arabic cuisine, but the most popular of the restaurants is the Falaha, which is very well known throughout the West-Bank area.

+Shrine of A-Sheikh Hussein

+Ein 'Arik is home to a shrine locally known as A-Sheikh Hussein (الشيخ حسين).
+It is considered the tomb of a local saint, who also gave his name to the village's mosque which was built on the remains of an earlier church.
+There, the locals perform their ceremonies, swear in the saint's name, regard anyone swearing there as a speaker of truth, and hold that anyone who disobeys vows made at the tomb will ultimately be killed.
+A large oak tree that is thought to be three hundred years old is growing close to the tomb.
+The saint's tomb sanctifies a nearby spring known as 'Ein al-Foqa whose waters are believed to cure urinary retention (but only if consumed before the stars appear).

+According to one tradition, this is where John the Baptist's tomb is located.
+They believe that he was also known as Hussein, and the church on which the shrine was constructed was called "Church of John the Baptist".
+Uri suggested that this site may be associated with A-Sheikh Hussein Ibn Sa'id a-Samkhan, who led the Qays tribes in Samaria at the time of the Egyptian conquest of the Levant in the early 19th century.